Bhagavad Gita Chapter 1 Verse 12 Meaning

 What is the main idea of Bhagavad Gita 1.12?

+The Gita addresses compassion with characteristic directness here.
 His glorious grandsire, the oldest of the Kauravas, roared like a lion to cheer Duryodhana and blew his conch.
-This verse emphasizes moral dilemma with clarity and purpose.
+Within the broader arc of Chapter 1, this verse builds on Krishna's systematic exposition of moral crisis.
+The connection...

 How can I apply Bhagavad Gita 1.12 in daily life?